nknj/angulareddit/README.md

 - View the top 15 posts in any subreddit
 - View the top 30-ish comments
 - Login using Reddit oAuth
-  - CORs bug still exits, jQuery hotfix not applied in the latest commit
+  - CORs bug still exists, jQuery hotfix not applied in the latest commit
   - Use `open -a Google\ Chrome --args --disable-web-security` as work around for now

 ## How?